AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 After getting the Client ID and Client Secret, use them to request an access token, that is used to authenticate API calls.

-To begin the authorization code flow, direct your users to the following URL in a browser:
+To begin the authorization code flow, add the following URL in a browser:

 ```
 GET https://learningmanager.adobe.com/oauth/o/authorize?client_id=<Enter your clientId>&redirect_uri=<Enter a url to redirect to>&state=<Any String data>&scope=<one or more comma separated scopes>&response_type=CODE